-Most ACM off-campus study programs are open to students from any college.
-Colleges that are not members of the ACM consortium may wish to pursue affiliation with particular ACM off-campus study programs, which can provide a variety of benefits for the affiliated college and its students.
+While the majority of programs offered through the ACM are only offered to its member colleges, most ACM off-campus study programs are open to students from any college.
+Colleges that are not members of the ACM consortium may wish to pursue affiliation with particular ACM off-campus study programs, which can provide a variety of benefits.
 For more details, please visit the Program Affiliate information page.

 A consortium of 16 private liberal arts colleges and universities located in the South.
 The member institutions are Birmingham-Southern College, Centenary College of Louisiana, Centre College, Davidson College, Furman University, Hendrix College, Millsaps College, Morehouse College, Rhodes College, Rollins College, Sewanee: The University of the South, Southwestern University, Spelman College, Trinity University, University of Richmond, and Washington and Lee University.